IntoTheDev/MultiTag-System-for-Unity/README.md

 This package allows you to Tag Game Objects with ScriptableObjects.

 ### TODO
-- [ ] Add support for inspector changes in editor play mode.
+- [ ] Make inspector changes work in play mode
-- [ ] Tag code generator to quickly access tags without referencing them in the inspector.
+- [ ] Add tag code generator to quickly access tags without referencing them in the inspector
-- [ ] Copying tags when Instantiate runtime instance
+- [ ] Add API to get entity's runtime added tags

 ## Features
 - Allows you to put as many Tags on your GameObject as you want
-- Add and Remove Tags via Scripting and Inspector
+- Add and remove tags via code and inspector
 - Work with ScriptableObjects instead of strings
-- Faster than Unity's tag system: Adding/removing tags, checking for tags, getting all objects with tag.
+- Faster than Unity's tag system.
+Performance in editor is worse than in build.

 ## How to Install
 ### Git Installation (Best way to get latest version)